In today’s lesson, we are going to cover the second part of how to draw the human figure from imagination.

 Just be patient, practice, and your drawings will get better and better with time.

-Now if you’d like to get more in-depth instructions on how to draw the figure realistically, a great resource is my new “Secrets of Figure Drawing” DVD home-study course.
+Now if you’d like to get more in-depth instructions on how to draw the figure realistically, a great resource is my new “Secrets of Figure Drawing” home-study course.

 In it, you’ll discover…